Skip to main content

 Lastly, the Implementing Regulation requires that Manufacturers make instructions for use available in their websites by indicating on the devices label that IFU are provided in the electronic format instead of the paper one.

-Australia Optional Eligible devices are limited to those intended for use by professional users, and not for supply to the general public (i.e. paper-form IFU is required and additional electronic IFU is optional for devices supplied to the general public).
+AustraliaOptionalEligible devices are limited to those intended for use by professional users, and not for supply to the general public (i.e. paper-form IFU is required and additional electronic IFU is optional for devices supplied to the general public).

 Users should always have the choice to obtain the content of the eIFU in paper form on request, without undue delay or within the time period specified in the risk assessment, and free of charge.

-Canada Optional Health Canada considers e-labelling to refer to the information required by section 21(1) of the Regulations that would ordinarily be found in the directions for use.
+CanadaOptionalHealth Canada considers e-labelling to refer to the information required by section 21(1) of the Regulations that would ordinarily be found in the directions for use.
 The directions for use may include a surgeon’s instruction manual, operator’s manual, or user’s manual.

 For devices that are not sold to the general public, this information may be provided as downloadable from the internet and/ or on electronic data storage devices.

-II – healthcare materials used by laypeople;
+II – materials for health use used by the lay public.

 III – in-vitro diagnostic products, comprising:

-a) self test products;
+a) self-test products;

 b) products used for remote laboratory testing; and